Derek Ingram: Biography

 While running Gemini, Ingram continued to report on the Commonwealth, covering 20 CHOGMs – Commonwealth Heads of Government Meetings – stopping only when ill health intervened in his late 1980s.
 He was amongst the last foreign correspondents to interview the Indian Prime Minister, Jawaharlal Nehru, before his death.
 He never name-dropped, but other journalists envied his access to post- Independence African leaders such as Julius Nyerere and Kenneth Kaunda, who would listen to Ingram's views on Commonwealth issues, knowing that he understood the politics better than almost anyone else.
 He also got to know Thabo Mbeki and other politicians who would go on to govern post-apartheid South Africa.

 In 1978 Ingram co-founded the Commonwealth Journalists' Association, of which he remained President Emeritus after his retirement in 1990 until his death.
 He was a long-serving trustee on the board of the Commonwealth Institute in London.
 He received recognition from several Commonwealth bodies and in the 1998 Birthday Honours he was awarded an OBE in the Diplomatic List for services to Commonwealth journalism.

 Ingram was a member of the Round Table Moot, having first attended a meeting of the Moot in 1971.
 Until 2007 he wrote the "Commonwealth Update" in The Round Table Journal.
 He wrote extensively in the journal, including its coverage of Commonwealth Heads of Government Meetings, having attended every one since 1971.
 He was a Vice-President of the Royal Commonwealth Society.
 Ingram never married, nor had children, though he relished strong friendships across generations from around the world.
 He loved theatre, music and art and collected anything notable that was printed or published from postage stamps to newspapers, magazines, books and theatre programmes.
 Cultured, he boasted nonetheless that he had never been in control of a wheel in his life.
 He neither drove a car nor rode a bicycle.
 For decades he would always walk from his house in a quiet mews in Marylebone to his office and to meetings all over central London, and at a cracking pace.
-Right up until the last few months of his life, he would read the newspapers every morning and watch Channel 4 News at 7pm, proud to see one his Gemini proteges, Lindsey Hilsum, reporting from around the world.
+Right up until the last few months of his life, he would read the newspapers every morning and watch Channel 4 News at 7pm, proud to see one of his Gemini proteges, Lindsey Hilsum, reporting from around the world.

 "Eventually the peoples of the world must be colour-blind," he wrote in 1965.
 "The Commonwealth is there as an instrument to this end, and all of us must try to use it."
 While others denigrated it as a diplomatic talking shop, or an association of rogues, Ingram, like Queen Elizabeth II, believed in the Commonwealth as a force for good.